CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 4. The copy-paste function from your computer/laptop to the browser visualizing your secure desktop is entirely disabled for security reasons.
 However, you can use this function inside the virtual desktop.

-5. Only files saved in the shared folder or the external volume in the same virtual desktop are accessible to all project members.
+5. Only files saved in the shared-directory or the external volume are accessible to all project members.

 You can close the connection to your virtual desktop in two ways: